Fresh Air Museum – Government Street:

 1012-1014 Government Street

-Though simple in design, the two-storey brick building, designed by John Teague in 1888, remains an important link in Government Street’s Fleming’s Victorian presence.
+Though simple in its design, the two-storey brick building, designed by John Teague in 1888, remains an important link in Government Street’s Victorian presence.
 More than any other, Teague’s firm set the tone for the city’s commercial architecture from the late 1870s through to the early 1890s.

 The Hamley Building 1885